8 plus (8+) Exam – King’s College Junior School (KCJS) – What you need to know

 8+ Listening practice papers, ideal for King’s College Junior School eight plus (8+) exam preparation:

 Get 10% off orders over £70 and 20% off orders over £250.
 Use the code eppdiscount at checkout.

 King’s College Junior School 8 Plus (8+) Assessment Day

 King’s College Junior School hold their assessment morning just prior to the exams in November.
 This is good for children who are confident in social situations and enjoy working with others to problem solve.

-King’s offers bursaries at all entry points, including eight plus.
+King’s offers bursaries at all entry points, including 8 Plus.
 Not every school will offer financial support at such a young age as a child’s potential is still relatively unknown.

 Bursaries are means-tested and full details of income and capital resources will be requested.
 Each application is assessed on its own individual merit.
 Bursaries are awarded at the discretion of the governors and managed by the head and bursar.
 They are reviewed each year and may change as a family’s financial situation improves or deteriorates.